hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 ## Conclusion

-Through this blog, users can integrate various tools and generate observability metrics.
-When these graphs are analyzed, several objectives can be achieved, including selecting the right blueprint for the application or automating cluster scale-up or scale-down operations.
+Through this blog, users can integrate various tools and generate metrics for observability purpose.
+And by triggering actions based on these metrics, several objectives can be achieved, such as, selecting the right blueprint for the application or automating cluster scale-up or scale-down operations.